Security Risk Assessment (SRA) Essential To Reducing Healthcare Cybersecurity Risk

 security icons with keyboard

 The U.S. Office for Civil Rights (OCR) notes that many — if not most — healthcare organizations struggle to effectively manage cybersecurity.
-The OCR reports that organizational failure to conduct an accurate and thorough risk assessment and analysis is one of the most frequent violations of the HIPAA Security Rule (based on fines and resolution agreements).
+In fact, the Oklahoma company isn’t alone in failing to conduct an accurate and thorough risk assessment and analysis.
+The OCR says it is one of the most frequent violations of the HIPAA Security Rule (based on fines and resolution agreements).

 There is no single method or best practice that guarantees compliance with the HIPAA Security Rule.
 But, a Security Risk Assessment (SRA) should be the first step in every organization’s Security Rule compliance efforts.